Rumors Of #RHONJ Teresa Giudice's Secret Boyfriend Persist

 “Teresa had been seeing another man for at least five months and was sexting him constantly.”

-But Teresa’s lawyer James J. Leonard, Jr. says that the whole story is false.
+But Teresa’s lawyer, James J. Leonard, Jr. says that the whole story is false.

-While Teresa Giudice was in prison there were constant rumors that RHONJ husband Joe Giudice was running around with strippers and bartenders.
+While Teresa Giudice was in prison, there were constant rumors that RHONJ husband Joe Giudice was running around with strippers and bartenders.
 But Teresa says she doesn’t believe that Joe cheated on her, and she insists she is not cheating on him while he is behind bars.
 But the rumors persist that Teresa Giudice has been seeing a New Jersey businessman on the sly.

 And once again it’s Kim D behind the stories, and she thinks that Teresa should leave Joe Giudice once and for all.